Looking for the best things to do in Istanbul?

 Lose yourself in one of Istanbul’s most vibrant attractions – the Grand Bazaar.

-The Grand Bazaar was commissioned by Mehmet II after the Ottoman conquest of Istanbul in 1453 to provide the financial resource for Hagia Sophia.
+The Grand Bazaar was commissioned by Mehmet II after the Ottoman conquest of Istanbul in 1453 to provide financial resources for Hagia Sophia.

 Covering an area of 54,653 square meters, with 61 covered streets and 3,000 shops, it is the oldest and largest covered bazaar in the world.
-The Grand Bazaar is also listed Number one among the world’s most visited tourist attractions and is without a doubt one of the top things to do in Istanbul.
+The Grand Bazaar is also listed as number one among the world’s most visited tourist attractions and is undoubtedly one of the top things to do in Istanbul.

 Imagine a shopping mall over 550 years old, employing over 26,000 people, with anywhere from 250,000 – 400,000 visitors daily.
 These are impressive stats by any score.